 We have also seen companies measure revenue per lead and the so-called lead velocity rate, which shows the monthly increase in number of sales and qualified leads the company is able to generate.

-Pick the prospecting KPIs you feel are most important to your business and make sure people feel they can impact their individual KPIs and metrics.
+Pick the sales KPIs you feel are most important to your business and make sure people feel they can impact their individual KPIs and metrics.

 When designing ideal KPIs for your prospecting process, our tip is to keep it simple.
 Pick the metrics you feel are most important to your business and make sure people feel they can impact their individual KPIs and metrics.
 On a strategic level, it’s important to measure the development of your sales velocity and, if planning to scale business rapidly, CAC and LTV might be useful indicators to start tracking systematically.